Google’s Performance Max campaigns are a black box, with limited data on where your budget is being spent.

 Get expert analysis on your Google Ads setup at no extra cost.
 Check out Analyzify’s Use Cases.

-Google Analytics 4 (GA4) provides us with more in-depth reporting, especially including user engagement metrics such as time spent on the page, bounce rate, conversion rate, and many others.
-It would be wise to use both Google Ads & Google Analytics reports before making big decisions.
+This includes user engagement metrics such as time spent on the page, bounce rate, conversion rate, and many others.

 For example, if your landing page gets significantly less engagement time (visible in Google Analytics), you might consider checking that page before making a decision.
 Something could be wrong with the page rather than the performance of the Google Ads.

-Click “Reports” from the left menu.
+Step 1: Visit the GA4 Landing Page report Click “Reports” from the left menu.
 Find “Landing Page” under Engagement.

-Click “All Users” from the top of the screen.
+Step 2: Filter & segment the report Click “All Users” from the top of the screen.
 That’ll open a sliding section on the right side.

+Step 3: Filter by Google CPC 3.1 Right under “ “ Click “Dimension” and choose “First user source / medium”.
 3.2 Choose “Google / CPC” from “Dimension Values” and hit “OK”.
 The section should look like below.

-Make sure the “Paid” filter is applied.
+Step 4: Analyze the PPC landing data in GA4 Make sure the “Paid” filter is applied.
 The report should look like below.
 You can find here some low-engagement pages.
-Remember these come from paid clicks – so you actually pay for each click.
+Remember these come from paid clicks - so you actually pay for each click.
 You don’t want to have low engagement or revenue pages.

 Be careful while making decisions here; make sure to check these pages.
 There might be a problem with product images, pricing, description, etc.